 - Sequence of the main components of the dissertation: The appropriate order of the major sections of the dissertation follows: the abstract, the title page, the copyright page (optional), the approval page, acknowledgments, table of contents, the text, appendices (if any), and the references.
 The order of the appendices and the references may be reversed if the appendices are lengthy.

 - Footnotes, Endnotes, and References: The format that is accepted in your discipline or that is prescribed by your advisory committee should be followed.

 - Photocopied journal articles in the dissertation: When appropriate, photocopied articles already published in journals may be included in a dissertation.
 Photocopying must conform to the margins noted above.
 An original letter from each journal, granting permission for the inclusion of the photocopied article in the dissertation is necessary to assure that there are no permission issues or violations of copyright.
-In requesting a letter of permission, it is important to tell the journal that Open Commons will be posting the dissertation to third party search engines.
+In requesting a letter of permission, it is important to tell the journal that the dissertation will be posted in the University digital repository, which is accessed by third party search engines.
 The journal usually will require that the journal be the first publisher of the article.
 Please retain a copy of all permissions granted for your personal file.

-- Submit ONE electronic copy of your dissertation to Open Commons.
-Follow the instructions found in the Submission Guidelines link of the Author Corner.
+- Submit ONE electronic copy of your dissertation to Submittable.
+Follow the instructions found in the Submittable help file.
 Use only the link located in Dissertation Information.

 - Effective May 9, 2016, a printed copy of the dissertation is no longer required by the Library.